ROSHNEEGOUDA/SIH/README.md

 # React + Vite

+#This is a front end of our Smart India Hackathon SIH'24 with problem statement as Creating a cyber triage tool
+ to streamline digital forensic investigation

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: